factn/reality-reliability/model_summary.md

 --

 When the domain is constrained, it is possible to infer information about the world, and about the agents.
-In particular, external validation (such as calibration measurements, or example answers, may not be required).
+In particular, external validation (such as calibration measurements, or example answers) may not be required.
 In a simple case, Bayesian modeling can be used to infer both the agent reliability and the claim accuracy in a principled way from observed data.

 Furthermore, we can measure the log likelihood of a claim as a proxy for the 'importance' of that message.
 For instance, given an agent, world, and measurement model, an otherwise surprising claim from a reliable source has a low likelihood and therefore should be considered 'important'.
 By  contrast, surprising claims (per the world model) from unreliable sources have a higher likelihood and can therefore be considered to contain fewer bits of information and be less important.